 (After GoF I found myself wondering if the older Death Eater, Nott, in the graveyard scene was one of the original followers who had taken Tom in — and were taken in by him in turn — when he was just a boy at Hogwarts.
 And I discover that while I had the details wrong, I had the essence of the matter absolutely right.
 There was a Nott among his very earliest followers, and we are given to suspect it was the same man.)

-Also, allow me to say, right off the top, that I think the last thing that Voldemort really wanted is what he claimed he wanted when he was out addressing his troops.
-Rowling was flatly never able to convince me of that once she flip-flopped us all back to her first version of “what Riddle wants”.
+Also, allow me to say, right off the top, that I think the last thing that Voldemort wanted is what he claimed he wanted when he was out addressing his troops.
+He never intended to overthrow the Ministry and settle down to rule wizarding Britain.
+He opposed the Ministry, because he could count on the Ministry to continue to oppose him and he could thereby give a perpetual demonstration that nobody opposes him with impunity.
+Rowling was flatly never able to convince me of anything else once she flip-flopped us all back to her first version of “what Riddle wants”.

 Stop and think for a moment.
 Tom showed every intention of eventually overturning the Ministry of Magic’s authority, and even in HBP he seemed probably capable of doing it, but did he have any coherent plan of setting anything functional in its place?